microsoft/CameraTraps/megadetector.md

 <b>If you are running very large batches, we strongly recommend adding the `--checkpoint_frequency` option to save checkpoints every N images</b> (you don't want to lose all the work your GPU has done if your computer crashes!).
 10000 is a good value for checkpoint frequency; that will save the results every 10000 images.

-### 3. Batch processing API

-Speaking of lots of images, when we process loads of images from collaborators, we stand up an instance our [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing), which Azure users can also replicate in their own environments.

 ## Is there a GUI?

 Not exactly... most of our users either use our Python tools to run MegaDetector or have us run MegaDetector for them (see [this page](collaborations.md) for more information about that), then most of those users use [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse/) to use their MegaDetector results in an image review workflow.